Port of Hull: Quays, wharfs and piers

-To the west of Victoria Pier were the "L"-shaped piers enclosing the Humber Dock basin, The Humber Dock piers were modified from a diagonal arrangement (NE/SW) to a pier square to the dock (N/S) in around 1840.
+To the west of Victoria Pier were the L-shaped piers enclosing the Humber Dock basin, The Humber Dock piers were modified from a diagonal arrangement (NE/SW) to a pier square to the dock (N/S) in around 1840.
 The West Pier became defunct c.
 1875 when the entrance basin of the Albert Dock was partially filled to provide more accommodation for the MS&LR, creating Island Wharf.
-Island Wharf was separated from the mainland by a channel known as Albert Channel which was filled-in in the 1960s.
+Island Wharf was separated from the mainland by a channel known as Albert Channel which was filled-in during the 1960s.
 In 2004, construction began on an office development known as Humber Quays on the site.
 The first building was completed in 2006, a second office building was completed in 2007.

 The eastern pier was a wooden structure, from the 1920s known as the 'Minerva Pier'; it was replaced by a steel walled pier in the latter part of the 20th century.

 As of 2010, the remaining piers are still used to harbour vessels, but are not used for cargo handling.

 The River Hull had extensive staithes, wharfs and warehouses along its length; the Old Harbour could accommodate vessels up to 200 ft, the river being navigable for vessels up to 180 ft for 2 mi.
 As of 2010, cargo handling has mostly ceased in the Old Harbour.
 Barges are still used for transportation of vegetable and mineral oils farther upstream within the boundaries of Hull including to J. R. Rix & Sons Ltd, the Croda chemicals vegetable oil chemical processing plant and to the Cargill vegetable oil plant in Stoneferry.